 blocks of time in Wichita's Anglo-American settlement.
 Its earliest days, 1865

-Episcopal church.
-The rest of the site depicts Wichita
+church.
+The rest of the site depicts Wichita in the

-in the 1870s, including a business district full of storefronts, a railroad
+1870s, including a business district full of storefronts, a railroad depot, and

-depot, and a residential area.
-First-person, mostly planned scenarios and
+a residential area.
+First-person, mostly planned scenarios and scripted scenes,

-scripted scenes, is a common feature on weekends, when family visitors might
+is a common feature on weekends, when family visitors might encounter

-encounter characters such as a sheriff, doctor, housewife, farmer, or cowboys
+characters such as a sheriff, doctor, housewife, farmer, or cowboys discussing

-discussing the cattle trade, gun regulations, and other daily concerns.
-(Info
+the cattle trade, gun regulations, and other daily concerns.
+(Info from 1998).

-"Old West Immersion Area" with first-person interpreters, occasional
+Immersion Area" with first-person interpreters, occasional museum theater

 Old Fort William